PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-06 07:47:38
+Last updated: 2024-04-06 07:48:45
-Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -